Maldini Pali

 Maldini Pali (born 27 January 1995) is an Indonesian footballer who plays as a winger.

 International career

 In 2010, Maldini represented the Indonesia U-16, in the 2010 AFC U-16 Championship.
 And in 2014 Maldini represented the Indonesia U-19, in the 2014 AFC U-19 Championship.

+Personal life

+He is a graduate of Yogyakarta State University (UNY), the Faculty of Sports Science with a concentration in sports coaching education.